mhcrocky/rubyrp/README.md

 ```
 $ rails db:drop db:create db:migrate RAILS_ENV=development
 $ heroku pg:backups capture DATABASE_URL
+- DATABASE_URL is in your Heroku dashboard config variables.
+It is a valid Heroku option, so you  do not need to change the above command
 $ curl -o latest.dump `heroku pg:backups public-url`
 $ pg_restore --verbose --clean --no-acl --no-owner -h localhost -U LOCAL_USERNAME -d DATABASE_NAME latest.dump
 - get YOUR_USERNAME on your local machine
 - DATABASE_NAME can be your development/test/production db (Ex. rails_react_bootstrap_development) from your config/database.yml file.

-- DATABASE_URL is not a variable or example code you need to set.
-It is a valid heroku option
 ```